canecomext/cog/example/README.md

 The example showcases a blog-like application with users, posts, comments, categories, tags, and locations with spatial data.
 It demonstrates:

-- All supported data types including PostGIS spatial types
+- All supported data types including PostgreSQL enums and PostGIS spatial types
 - All relationship patterns (one-to-many, many-to-many, one-to-one, self-referential)
 - Hook system implementation
 - Transaction management